 The study also shows that, on an emotional level, women feel that human interaction is lost through social networks.
 This is especially felt by mature women (45-54 years old) who have families.

-In addition, women tend to be more reluctant to use social networks and technology, preferring personal interactions, being more concerned with the protection of personal data.
+In addition, women tend to be more reluctant to use social networks and technology, preferring personal interactions and being more concerned with the protection of personal data.

 Among the most used apps in social media are Facebook (96%), Instagram (41%) and Whatsapp (18%), while the most popular games among women are Candy Crush (25%), Solitaire (11%) and Gardenscapes (5%).